escowin/wireframe-blueprint/docs/simplified-html-export.md

 ## Conclusion

-The simplified HTML export format provides the best of both worlds:
+The ultra-simplified HTML export format provides the cleanest possible output:
-- **Clean, semantic HTML** for modern development
+- **Ultra-clean, semantic HTML** for modern development
-- **Complete style information** preserved for reference
+- **Minimal output** with no unnecessary style information
-- **Developer-friendly output** that follows best practices
+- **Developer-friendly structure** that follows best practices
-- **Ready for production** with minimal additional work
+- **Ready for production** with immediate CSS implementation

-This approach bridges the gap between visual design and code implementation, making the diagram tool an effective part of the development workflow.
+- **Style information preserved** in saved JSON for reference when needed

+This approach provides the cleanest possible HTML foundation while maintaining all design information in the saved project files.